rawdlite/audio-doc/docs/source/index.rst

-Welcome To The Ultimate Audio Setup!
+Welcome To My Ultimate Audio Setup!
 ====================================

-There is of cause no ultimate Audio Setup.
+There is of course no ultimate Audio Setup.

 I tried quite a lot of setups thinking this is the ultimate solution.
 At long last i ended up with a setup, that is stable, convenient and provides what i want.